rpdelaney/l4d2-tourney-rules/rules.md

 Because the scores from the previous round determine Swiss pairings, the next round cannot be paired until all the results of the previous round have been reported.

-Therefore, unplayed matches are a double forfeit.
 Under no circumstances whatsoever will extensions be granted.

 #### 2.2.7 Swiss Map pool